 September 30, 2013

-I have defined several new philosophically-related terms for the Comprehensible Philosophy Dictionary.
+I have defined several new philosophically-related terms for the Comprehensible Philosophy Dictionary (a work in progress).
 Some of these are words I’ve already defined before but have been significantly improved.
 You can let me know if you think any of the terms need further clarification or if any need improvement for any other reason. (more…)

 September 22, 2013

-I will discuss two related philosophical questions related two death: One, is death bad?
+I will discuss two related philosophical questions related to death: One, is death bad?
 Two, how should we feel about death? (more…)